 BUILD TRUST BY BUILDING COMMUNICATION

-To finalize, time tracking can be a tricky business if you don’t know what (and why) you’re doing it.
+To finalize, employee monitoring can be a tricky business if you don’t know what (and why) you’re doing it.
 If you as the employer are creeping too much, it can alienate the employees and coworkers.

 But it’s possible to find the golden middle way.
 Communicate with your team.
 Let them know that time tracking is used for productivity purposes only.
 Listen to your employees if they have any doubts about time tracking or they don’t feel safe with a feature or two.
 Be ethical, don’t spy on every little thing people might be doing.